 The idea of a group for people with Asperger’s by people with Asperger’s was Sarah’s back in July 2011.
 With a lot of research, hard work and determination ASPIE opened its door just a couple of months later on 28th September 2011 and has been open every Wednesday since.
 Originally the group was based in a premises kindly loaned to the charity on the Tything but in April 2012 we took out a lease on our current property in Sansome Walk that we have really settled in to and made our own.

-To aid this we facilitate a variety of activities that members can join in and have an Australian psychologist who can work with members individually as well as another psychologist we teamed up with to offer group support in the form of workshops on social skills, reducing anxiety levels and building self-esteem.
+To aid this we facilitate a variety of activities that members can join in and we have our own Australian psychologist and a counsellor who work with members individually as well as together to improve social and communication skills, help them understanding themselves and the neurotypical world – what comes naturally to neurotypicals and not to aspies, allocating priorities and managing time etc.

 You are welcome to join us whether you have an official diagnosis, are on a waiting list or even self-diagnosed.
 You can come along alone or with a friend/ partner/parent accompanying you OR send your agent to check us out first!
 We want everyone to really feel like part of the group and welcome member’s opinions on how we should run the group, the direction we take and what we do.
 That said you are also welcome to come and just sit and observe what goes on!